Project

 It was fixed in KER 1.0. ...er...
 1.0.18 I think.

-#13 Updated by Kerbas_ad_astra almost 8 years ago
+#13 Updated by Kerbas_ad_astra over 8 years ago

 It's true that it's been fixed on KER's end (since 1.0.19.1), but it may be worthwhile (I'd certainly suggest Squad consider it, at least) to add some logic to the stock method to provide more information in the log when bad calls get made.

-#14 Updated by featherwinglove almost 8 years ago
+#14 Updated by featherwinglove over 8 years ago

 I agree.
 This KER bug being reported and resolved here is a good indication of that.
 The lag and log output had me confused enough that I didn't think it had anything to do with mods

-#15 Updated by TriggerAu over 7 years ago
+#15 Updated by TriggerAu about 8 years ago

 • Status changed from Resolved to Closed